 - i.
 Compliance with all applicable conflict laws.
 Brokers and agents shall comply with any and all local, state, and federal conflict of interest laws, rules and regulations, as they shall hereafter be amended from time to time. - ii.
 Statement of Economic Interest Disclosure Form (Form 700).
 Any real estate brokers or agents representing the Housing Commission which are defined by the FPPA as "consultants" of the Housing Commission shall be required to file a Form 700 disclosure form at all times required by the state and local law, and in addition, prior to the execution of any contract the "consultant" shall provide an executed paper Form 700 for Housing Commission review to ensure that at the date of execution of the contract that no known conflicts of interest exist. - iii.
 Updated Conflict Attestations.
 Prior to Housing Commission entering into any Letters of Intent, Purchase and Sale Agreements, and prior to closing escrow to purchase real estate, brokers and agents shall update prior written disclosures in writing and deliver the same to Housing Commission so that Housing Commission may verify that the broker/agent has no conflicts of interest that would preclude the Housing Commission from working with the broker/agent and purchasing the real estate. - iv.
 Dual Agency.
-In the event the broker/agent represents the owner or owners of property which the broker/agent believes may be suitable for the Housing Commission's consideration, the broker/agent shall provide the Housing Commission with a written disclosure notice stating the address of the property, the owner of the property and the names of all persons employed or otherwise working for the broker/agent with respect to the property, and any and all prior business or personal relationships between the broker/agent and the sellers. - v.
-Abstention in the Event of Conflict.
-The Housing Commission will determine in its sole discretion whether the broker/agent's representation with respect to the acquisition of a property or interest in the property or seller is prohibited or likely prohibited by federal, state, or local law, rule or regulation.
-If the Housing Commission determines that such dual representation or other financial, business, or other interest ARE NOT PROHIBITED by any federal, state, or local law, rule or regulation, then the broker/agent shall represent the Housing Commission with respect to the potential acquisition of such a property.
-However, if either the Housing Commission determines that such dual representation or other interest ARE prohibited by any federal, state, or local law, rule or regulation or broker/agent represents any seller with respect to a property, then broker/agent shall not represent the Housing Commission with respect to the potential acquisition and the broker/agent consents to the Housing Commission's acquisition of such property utilizing another broker/agent, or without a broker and the broker/agent waives the right to receive a commission or other compensation of any kind whatsoever with respect to the Housing Commission's acquisition of such property.
-Nothing herein shall prohibit or otherwise limit the broker/agent's right to compensation from the seller of the property which compensation shall be disclosed to the Housing Commission in writing prior to the execution of the purchase and sale agreement.
-The Housing Commission's determination under this section must be in writing and signed by the designated officer of the Housing Commission.
+In the event the broker/agent represents the owner or owners of property that the broker/agent believes may be suitable for the Housing Commission's consideration, the broker/agent shall provide the Housing Commission with a written disclosure notice stating the address of the property, the owner of the property, the names of all persons employed or otherwise working for the broker/agent with respect to the property, and any and all prior business or personal relationships between the broker/agent and the seller(s) of the property.
+No dual agency arrangement shall be permitted, unless and until a full and complete legal analysis by the Housing Commission's General Counsel, the office of the City Attorney for the City of San Diego, and/or the City of San Diego